cncf-tags/green-reviews-tooling/docs/proposals/proposal-003-report.md

 1. Project-related metrics
 2. Sustainability metrics

-For the project related one Falco has already requested this metrics:
+For the project-related metrics, Falco has requested the following:

 ```
 container_cpu_usage_seconds_total